seqan/seqan/manual/source/Infrastructure/Use/FindSeqAnCMake.rst

 Building The Project
 ^^^^^^^^^^^^^^^^^^^^

 First you should create a build directory, i.e. for cmake-builds everything happens in a different directory, than in the source.
 In our case create ``~/devel/my_project-build`` and then in that the ``release`` directory.
-More on why we use two levels :ref:`here <how-to-recipes-use-parallel-build-directories>`.
+More on why we use two levels :ref:`here <infra-use-cmake-build-dirs>`.

 .. code-block:: console